Devices and Tests to Detect Smoking

 two with a simple particle monitor.
 These devices pick up other

-sources of PM2.5 that are similar to secondhand smoke and therefore there
+sources of PM2.5 that are like secondhand smoke and therefore there is

-is some question about whether using them would hold up in court for
+some question about whether using them would hold up in court for enforcement

 environment.
 It provides reports, counts individual particles, reports an